sdylewski/Stealthchanger/docs/SoftwareAndConfig/Configuration.md

 Toolchangers start with number 0, and count up.
 So for all the configs, make sure you change all sections.
-IE, in your T1 config, make sure its extruder1, fan1, etc. See the examples.  **NOTE: The only except to this rule is T0 extruder has no number.**
+IE, in your T1 config, make sure its extruder1, fan1, etc. See the examples.
+**NOTE: The only exception to this rule is T0 extruder has no number.**

 1. [Toolhead Configuration](#toolheads-configuration)
 2. [CANbus](#canbus)